 - Also, what do the 2018 and 2019 changes mean for leaders?
-What are the key implications?
-This is a new quiz for September 2019 and focuses on the specific recent changes made by the newly revised Keeping Children Safe in Education (Sept 2019) and the Working Together to Safeguard Children (2018).
+What were the key implications?
 This quiz is simply called 2018 and 2019 changes...
 Plus the changes for all staff is another quiz.

 - A new government document on online safety raises the profile and importance of this key aspect of safeguarding.
 How much do your staff know?
 How confident are leaders?